Land-Loser/IELTS_Notes/README.md

 * **Exposing** emerging markets **to** increased financial difficulties
 * Damage can be done to credibility by pushing sales **at the expense of** prices
 * The composition of brands on the list consumers make **mirrors** the data on maket concentration
+* Offline **remains dominant** even as importance of online channels grows
+* Revamping service by **doubling down on** consumer experience will assist with communication